speedment/speedment-doc/pages/predicate.md

 ### equal
-If we want to count all films with a rating that equals "PG-13" we can write the following snippet:
+To count all films with a rating that equals "PG-13" you can write the following snippet:
 ``` java
     long count = films.stream()
         .filter(Film.RATING.equal("PG-13"))